Blindness and vision loss

 When you have low vision, you may have trouble driving, reading, or doing small tasks such as sewing or making crafts.
 You can make changes in your home and routines that help you stay safe and independent.
 Many services will provide you with the training and support you need to live independently, including the use of low vision aids.

 Sudden vision loss is always an emergency, even if you have not completely lost vision.
 You should never ignore vision loss, thinking it will get better.

 Contact an ophthalmologist or go to the emergency room immediately.
 Most serious forms of vision loss are painless, and the absence of pain in no way diminishes the urgent need to get medical care.
 Many forms of vision loss only give you a short amount of time to be successfully treated.

 Your health care provider will do a complete eye exam.
 The treatment will depend on the cause of the vision loss.

 For long-term vision loss, see a low-vision specialist, who can help you learn to care for yourself and live a full life.

 Olitsky SE, Hug D, Plummer LS, Stahl, ED, Ariss MM, Lindquist TP.
 Disorders of vision.
-In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, Behrman RE, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 621.

 Yanoff M, Cameron D. Diseases of the visual system.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 423.